 University courses are designed to be intellectually demanding.
 However, there may be times that your course work may seem too difficult.
-One benefit to TRiO Student Support Services (SSS) students is that we provide free access to the tutors at the Learning Commons within Central Washington University's (CWU) Brooks Library.
+One benefit to TRiO Student Support Services (SSS) students is that we provide free access to the tutors at Learning Support Services within Central Washington University's (CWU) Brooks Library.
 The Tutoring Program offers individual and small-group assistance to qualified students for many CWU courses.
 The goal of the Program is to help students learn techniques for independent and successful study.

-Obtaining a Tutor in the Learning Commons
+Obtaining a Tutor in Learning Support Services

 There are several steps in order to acquire a specific tutor for a course: